gcioffi/TLIO/README.md

 In src/scripts: python3 Replace_Evolving_State_and_Plot.py

+### Rotate measurements IMU: from reality to simulated frame

+Estimate the relative rotation between the real and the simulated imu.
+The first thing to do is to transform the Vicon pose measurements from the center of the markers to the imu frame of the sevensense camera.

+- Run handeye (https://github.com/ethz-asl/hand_eye_calibration/tree/master) to estimate the 6 DoF relative transformation between the Vicon markers (= hand) and the camera (= eye).
+See "How to run ASL handeye" for more details.
+- Use the script "from_vicon_to_imu.py" to get evolving_state.txt which now contains the poses and velocity of the imu frame of the sevensense camera.

+WARNING: This script contains hand-coded values (handeye matrix and cam-imu transformation).

+After that, it is necessary to estimate the rotation offset between the real and simulated imu.

+- Use the script "compare_sim_and_real_trajs.py" to plot sim and real trajectories before and after rotation alignment.
+This script takes as input the angle **theta** which is the rotation offset along the gravity between real and sim.
+It uses this theta to rotate the real imu to the sim imu frame.
+Use the plots before alignment to estimate **theta**.

+As a last point, we align the real and the simulated measurements.
+**theta**=100 for the real trajectories.

+- Use the script "align_imu_real_to_sim.py" with theta estimated at the previous step.
+This will save a new .txt containing the real imu measurements aligned to the sim ones.

 ### Interpolate data at the required frequency

 Use "Interpolate_Higher_Frequency.py" to get the data at the TLIO required frequency.